 According to the National Institute of Diabetes and Digestive and Kidney Diseases, “If you have anemia, your body doesn’t get enough oxygen-rich blood.
 As a result, you may feel tired or weak.
 You also may have other symptoms, such as shortness of breath, dizziness or headaches.”
 (11)

-Natural Treatment for Anemia:
+Natural Remedies for Anemia:

 Anemia symptoms can be greatly reduced by improving your diet and including plenty of foods that are rich in iron, vitamin B12 and folate.
 These include:

-- Liver (from beef, chicken etc.) that’s extremely high in iron and B vitamins
+- Liver (from beef, chicken etc.) that’s extremely high in iron and B vitamins.

-- Blackstrap molasses, which a healthy natural sweetener high in iron
+- Blackstrap molasses, which a healthy natural sweetener high in iron.

-- Brewer’s yeast, or nutritional yeast, which is loaded with B vitamins and tastes something like cheese but is actually totally dairy-free
+- Brewer’s yeast, or nutritional yeast, which is loaded with B vitamins and tastes something like cheese but is actually totally dairy-free.

-- Foods high in vitamin C that help with iron absorption, such as citrus fruits and cruciferous vegetables like broccoli or cauliflower
+- Foods high in vitamin C that help with iron absorption, such as citrus fruits and cruciferous vegetables like broccoli or cauliflower.

-- Green leafy vegetables that have a significant amount of iron and folate
+- Green leafy vegetables that have a significant amount of iron and folate.

 7. Leaky Gut Syndrome